 In the United States, international scholars, researchers and scientists from everywhere can be found, especially in recent years.
 Although international scholars and academics are a product of the increasing global mobility of individuals for education, training, and jobs, it is worth noting that the prevalence of international academics and scholars in the United States is largely associated with scholars' global mobility in pursuit of their advanced education at U.S. higher education institutions.
 This situation differs from that in many other nations in which international scholars and academics tend to be those who crossed national borders for professional experience and career advancement after completing their education (Kim et al., 2021).
-Therefore, while the U.S. is a net importer of international academics and scholars (Bound, Turner, & Walsh, 2009), it is also worth noting that most international scholars in the United States were originally drawn to the country largely due to its globally visible and reputable higher education institutions.
+Therefore, while the U.S. is a net importer of international academics and scholars in the United States were originally drawn to the country largely due to its globally visible and reputable higher education institutions.